Slow dynamics in a quasi-two-dimensional binary complex plasma

-The structural relaxation is generally quantified by the density-density correlation function in ${\bf k}$-space, $F({\bf k},t)$, which is the Fourier-transformation of the van Hove correlation function \cite{Hansen:book}, commonly referred to as the intermediate scattering function (ISF).
-For practical purposes, it is convenient to use the self-part of ISF \cite{Fuchs:1998,Voigtmann:2004,Bayer:2007}, $F_{\rm s}({\bf k},t) = N^{-1}\langle\sum_i^N\exp \{-i{\bf k}\cdot[{\bf r}_i(t+t_0) - {\bf r}_i(t_0)]\}\rangle$, describing the evolution of single-particle correlations.
-Here, ${\bf r}_i(t)$ is the position of the particle $i$ at the moment $t$, and $\langle\ldots\rangle$ denotes the canonical average (over $t_0$).
-The structural relaxation in unstressed amorphous materials does not depend on the orientation of the wave vector ${\bf k}$, so here we also averaged over the orientation; the role of stresses is discussed below (see also Fig.~3 in the Supplemental Material \cite{supplemental}).
+The structural relaxation is generally quantified by the density-density correlation function in ${\bf k}$-space, $F({\bf k},t)$, which is the Fourier-transformation of the van Hove correlation function \cite{Hansen:book}, commonly referred to as ISF.
+For practical purposes, it is convenient to use the self-part of ISF, $F_{\rm s}({\bf k},t) = N^{-1}\langle\sum_i^N\exp [-i{\bf k}\cdot \Delta{\bf r}_i(t)]\rangle$ with $\Delta{\bf r}_i(t)={\bf r}_i(t+t_0) - {\bf r}_i(t_0)$, describing the evolution of single-particle correlations \cite{Fuchs:1998,Voigtmann:2004,Bayer:2007}.
+Here, ${\bf r}_i(t)$ is the position of the particle $i$ at the moment $t$, and $\langle\ldots\rangle$ denotes averaging over $t_0$.
+For the analysis, we selected a region of interest (ROI) such that the ``rattlers'' (a few visibly oscillating irregular particles) and their nearest neighborhood were removed.
+The structural relaxation in unstressed amorphous materials does not depend on the orientation of the wave vector ${\bf k}$, so here we also averaged over the orientation.

-For the analysis, we selected a region of interest (ROI) such that the ``rattlers'' (a few visibly oscillating irregular particles, see S.1 of the Supplemental Material \cite{supplemental}) and their nearest neighborhood were removed.
-Then ISF was averaged over all particles in the ROI, randomly selected initial time $t_0$ (we verified that the results for different $t_0$ were statistically the same, i.e., the system had reached the steady state), and the orientation of ${\bf k}$.
 The calculated $F_{\rm s}(k,t)$ are shown in Fig.~\ref{fig2}.